latinos/PlotsConfigurations/Configurations/HWWSemiLepHighMass/Fit_v7/README.md

 cd CMSSW_10_6_4/src/
 cmsenv
 ```
+The master branch is correct.
 Clone after also the needed repositories for LatinoAnalysis

 To submit jobs in the singularity modify the submitter in /Tools/python/batchTools.py adding after "jdsFile.write('request_cpus = '+str(REQUEST_CPUS)+'\n')"
 ```